bridgecrew-perf4/tf-ansible-aws/README.md

 ## Room for improvements:
-1. templater for ansible vars and hosts
+1. [done] templater for ansible vars and hosts
 2. s3 sync for tf state file
 3. create separate ssh key for jump box
 4. wrap tf files to modules